CVE-1999-1122

 01 // Technical Summary

 SunOS 4.0.3 and earlier systems are vulnerable to a local privilege escalation via a flaw in the restore utility.
-This vulnerability allows attackers to gain root access, potentially leading to complete system compromise and data exfiltration.
-The age of the affected systems makes them a prime target for attackers seeking to exploit legacy infrastructure.
+This vulnerability allows attackers to gain root access by exploiting improper handling of file permissions during the restore process, potentially leading to complete system compromise and data exfiltration.

 02 // Vulnerability Mechanism